paco23ch/data_science_capstone/README.md

 # 2. Analysis
 ## 2.1.
 Data Exploration & Visualization
-In order for the algorithms to work, we will need to pre-process the input images to the right size..
+In order for the algorithms to work, we will need to pre-process the input images to the right size.

 # 3. Methodology
 ## 3.1.
 Data Preprocessing